xrabohrok/WarMap/README.md

 ## What is this?

-In January 2021, Tom Parkinson-Morgan/Abaddon of Kill Six Billion Demons (KSBD) fame announced he would run a second Original Character Tournament, [The War For Rayuba](https://killsixbilliondemons.com/war-for-rayuba-is-now-live/) .
+In January 2021, Tom Parkinson-Morgan/Abaddon of Kill Six Billion Demons (KSBD) fame announced he would run a second Original Character Tournament, [The War For Rayuba](https://killsixbilliondemons.com/war-for-rayuba-is-now-live/) along with some people he knows.
 Instead of being a tournament bracket format, this OCT would instead have a wargame setup with a map and environments that must be accounted for.
 However, the additonal complexity of this setup makes following along somewhat difficult.

 This project has three goals: